JosephScript/riot-autoresize/README.md

 # riot-autoresize

-This mixin will make textarea's autoresize.
+This mixin will make `textarea`s autoresize.
 It's very lightweight and does just what it says.

 ## Installation